A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 A2A just hit its one-year anniversary, and the adoption curve is steep:

 Without standardized protocols, integrating N agents with M tools requires N×M custom connectors.
-Organizations using A2A reduce integration time by 60-70% compared to custom development.
+Early adopters of A2A-style coordination report cutting agent-to-agent integration time dramatically compared to custom development — the difference between a proof-of-concept that demos well and a multi-agent system that actually ships.

 Real Use Cases: Where A2A Actually Delivers